 - Finally, they will rank every Section 3 GAMSAT score.

-For instance: Let’s assume Suzie’s rank (not to be confused with GAMSAT Score) for Section 1, 2 and 3 is 58, 105, 209 respectively.
+For instance: Let's assume Suzie's rank (not to be confused with GAMSAT score) for Sections 1, 2 and 3 is 58, 105, and 209 respectively.

 Her Merged Rank will be calculated as follows:

-(58 + 105 + 209)/3 = 124
+(58 + 105 + 209) / 3 = 124

-The 2025 USyd Doctor of Medicine Probability-Of-Offer Calculator
+The 2027 USyd Doctor of Medicine Probability-Of-Offer Calculator

-This then allows us to determine your rank for each individual section.
+This allows us to determine your rank for each individual section.
 Then, taking into consideration factors such as the number of people that apply to the USyd Doctor of Medicine and how many positions they have on offer, we emulate the Merged Rank that USyd generates.

 Finally, this emulated Merged Rank gives us a likelihood of you receiving an offer for the Doctor of Medicine at The University of Sydney.

-To find out about your odds of receiving an admission offer at USyd, use the USyd Medicine Entry Calculator to begin pursuing medicine in 2025!
+To find out about your odds of receiving an admission offer at USyd, use the USyd Medicine Entry Calculator to begin pursuing medicine in 2027!

-Why is USyd Getting Rid of Med Interviews?
+Why is USyd Not Conducting Med Interviews?

 Does this mean a high Section 3 score is a disadvantage?
 Definitely not.
 It simply means it's just not as much of an advantage as the same score in Section 1.